Chinese pygmy dormouse

-The Chinese pygmy dormouse, (Typhlomys cinereus) is a species of rodent of the family Platacanthomyidae found in China and Vietnam.
+The Chinese pygmy dormouse (Typhlomys cinereus) is a species of rodent of the family Platacanthomyidae found in China and Vietnam.

 Subspecies

 Musser and Carleton (2005) recognized five subspecies.

-While the northwest Vietnamese form Typhlomys cinereus chapensis is often treated as a distinct species, it falls within the normal variance of Chinese T. cinereus.
+The northwest Vietnamese form Typhlomys cinereus chapensis is often treated as falling within the normal variance of Chinese T. cinereus, but is now seen as a distinct species.
+In 2014, Typhlomys cinereus chapens (also known as the Chapa pygmy dormouse) was recognised by Abramov et al as an individual species and separate from T. cinereus.